MewsSystems/reservations-interview/readme.md

 ## Reservation Management System

-This repo is a barebones Reservation Management system that allows guests to book rooms.
+This repo is a barebones Reservation Management system that (almost) allows guests to book rooms.

 ## Running the App